Hi I'm Jernae

 After seven years in school, I just finished up my first bachelor's degree.
 It was a struggle, it was hard, but it was something that I wanted.
-Aside from writing novels, I sing, I hike, I fish, I swim.
-Right now, I'm in the process of having a literary agent across the country review a novel manuscript of mine for representation.
-If they chose to work with me, it brings me a step closer to publishing my first novel.
+Aside from writing New Adult novels, I sing, I hike, I fish, I swim.
+I work as a copywriter and editor, own my own home, work hard, enjoy spending time with my friends and family, and I have one big goal in this life . . . to be a best selling author.

 Like many others, I was born into the church.
 My parents are members, my grandparents are members, and their parents before them.
 But even though my great-great grandparents were converted, I had to find my own conversion.
 I've been blessed to know that this church is the true church since I can remember.
 Years ago, when I moved out of my parent's home for the first time, I found that life was hard.
 School wasn't going right, friends weren't there for me, I was struggling with my own self-esteem, and I knelt down to pray to my Heavenly Father.
 I told him of the need that I had to be held.
 I told him how sad I was and how much I just needed him.
 Immediately, my phone rang and it was my mother on the line.
 I will never forget the peaceful rush that came over me as I knew that my prayer had been answered.
 I don't want to know what my life would be like without the support and unconditional love my Heavenly Father and his son, Jesus Christ.
 With this gospel, or "good news" that Christ paid for our sorrows, our sins, and our illnesses, I can walk taller, and never feel alone.